Gyanig/CP/README.md

 ----------
 ### Some extra topics to be covered (imp)
-- implement Stack using Queues
+- Implement Stack using Queues
-- implement Queue using Stack
+- Implement Queue using Stack
-- implement DeQue using Circular Array
+- Implement DeQue using Circular Array
-- implement Binary tree from traversal order
+- Implement Binary tree from traversal order
-- reverse Inorder traversals
+- Reverse Inorder traversals
--
+- Insertion through Level Order / Breadth first
+- Work with a easy to use header file for all sort of functions